-I think when someone’s query is rejected they want to know why, and when people want to know why something happens, they tend to look for that one reason to explain why.
+When someone’s query is rejected they want to know why, and when people want to know why something happens, they tend to look for one reason to explain why.

 Does this mean you should cast all rules out the window?
 NO!

 Once you’ve set aside the idea that there’s only one reason for a rejection, the query points system begins to make sense.

-– Qualifications (writing credits, celebrity status)
+- Qualifications – Writing credits, celebrity status.

-So let’s just say someone writes a query letter entirely out of rhetorical questions in purple typeface (0 points for professionalism), the book is one day in the life of a literary agent, told in second-person stream of consciousness (0 points for book idea), but the qualifications section of the query is “I am Michael Chabon.”
+So let’s just say someone writes a query letter entirely out of rhetorical questions in purple typeface (0 points for professionalism), the book is one day in the life of a literary agent told in second-person stream of consciousness (0 points for book idea), but the qualifications section of the query is “I am Michael Chabon.”
 10 points!!
-I’m requesting the manuscript!!